dangvanthanh/vue-ckeditor2/README.md

 ## Notes

+- You can see [wiki document](https://github.com/dangvanthanh/vue-ckeditor2/wiki) to how to use vue-ckeditor
-- If you use Vue.js 1x please reference from [Ckeditor Vue 1x](https://github.com/dangvanthanh/vue-ckeditor/tree/1.0)
+- If you use Vue.js 1x please reference from [Ckeditor Vue 1x](https://github.com/dangvanthanh/vue-ckeditor2/tree/1.0)

 ## Requirements